Ordisoftware/Hebrew-Calendar/README.md

 #### 2021.01.01 - Version 6.2

 - Add show online weather in browser using *meteoblue.com*.
-- Add new moons board with clickable dates and selection of years interval.
+- Add new moons board with click-able dates and selection of years interval.
 - Add option for boards to use abbreviated names of month and day of week.
 - Add option for boards to show real days having the moonset, else use the moonrise.
 - Add option for boards to show or hide hours.